-In order for an IEP to meet the requirements of State Performance Plan Indicator 13 and to prevent a WARNING in the file being transmitted to approved by ISBE, the following must be true in the transition data reported for students (with reported FACTS records) ages 141⁄2 or older:
+In order for an IEP to meet the requirements of State Performance Plan Indicator 13 and to prevent a WARNING on the student approval record, the following must be true in the transition data reported for students (with reported I-Star records) ages 141⁄2 or older:

-- If items 1a through 8r are ALL answered Yes, then the IEP meets Indicator 13 requirements. iePoint > will automatically default the answers of 8s and 8t with 'No'. - If items 1a through 7q, 8s, and 8t are ALL answered Yes AND 8r is answered No, then the IEP meets Indicator 13 requirements. - If one or more items are answered No, with the exception of question 8, then the IEP does not meet Indicator 13 requirements
+- If items 1a through 8r are all answered Yes, then the IEP meets Indicator 13 requirements.
+I-Star will automatically default the answers of 8s and 8t with No. - If items 1a through 7q, 8s, and 8t are ALL answered Yes AND 8r is answered No, then the IEP meets Indicator 13 requirements. - If one or more items are answered No, with the exception of question 8, then the IEP does not meet Indicator 13 requirements

-The final question "Does the IEP meet the requirements of Indicator 13?" will be automatically updated by iePoint>I-Star once all checklist questions have been answered.
+The final question (Does the IEP meet the requirements of Indicator 13?) will be automatically updated by I-Star once all checklist questions have been answered.